zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description:
 - Default Value: 0.8

-### submersibleAngularDamping
+### submersibleDamping_2.4.2
-- Description:
+- Description: Controls how much the water pushes the boat upwards directly.
+This value may affect angular damping too.
+Recommended to keep the original value.
+But tweaking can remove or add additional jitter.
+Higher values likely will add more jitter.
 - Default Value: 1

-### submersibleSidewaysDamping
+### submersibleSidewaysDamping_2.4.2
+- Description: Controls how much the water pushes the boat sideways based on wind direction and velocity.
-- Description:
+- Default Value: 2

+### submersibleAngularDamping_2.4.2
+- Description: Controls how much the water pushes the boat from a vertical angle based on water and velocity.
+Lower values will cause more rocking and allow better turn rates.
+Higher values will make the vehicle more stable, but less turning angle and possibly less realistic.
+If you get motion-sickness this can allow tweaking sway without disabling it all and also prevent rapid turning.
 - Default Value: 1

 ### submersibleSteerForce
 - Description:
-- Default Value: 1

-### submersibleDamping
-- Description:
-- Default Value: 5
+- Default Value: 0.5

 ### submersibleSailForceFactor
-- Description:
+- Description: DEBUG, tweak sailing math.
+Not supported or tested.
+Do not mess with defaults.
+Do not use this unless you know what your doing.
 - Default Value: 0

 ### submersibleDrag
 - Description:
-- Default Value: 1.5
+- Default Value: 1

 ### submersibleAngularDrag
 - Description:
+- Default Value: 2

+## MinimapConfig

+### BedPinSyncInterval
+- Description: The interval in seconds at which DynamicSpawn Player pins are synced to the client.
+- Default Value: 1.131455

+### VehiclePinSyncInterval
+- Description: The interval in seconds at which vehicle pins are synced to the client.
+- Default Value: 3

+### VehicleNameTag
+- Description: Set the name of the vehicle icon.
+- Default Value: Vehicle

+### ShowAllVehiclesOnMap
+- Description: Shows all vehicles on global map.
+All vehicles will update their position.
+- Default Value: false

+### VisibleVehicleRadius
+- Description: A radius in which all vehicles are revealed.
+This is more balanced than ShowAllVehicles.
+- Default Value: 360.0235

+### ShowBedsOnVehicles
+- Description: Will show your bed on you vehicle.
+This requires DynamicLocations to be enabled.
+This config may be migrated to dynamic locations.
-- Default Value: 1.5
+- Default Value: true

 ## Quick Start (DEBUG-ONLY)

 ### QuickStartWorldName
 - Description: Set the quick start World Name
-- Default Value:
+- Default Value: ZolVehicles1

 ### QuickStartWorldPassword
 - Description: Set the quick start world password
-- Default Value:
+- Default Value: 123456

 ### QuickStartEnabled
 - Description: Enable Quick start
-- Default Value: false
+- Default Value: true

 ### QuickStartWorldPlayerName
 - Description: Quick start player name.
 Must be valid to start the quick start
-- Default Value:
+- Default Value: Zol